stryku/cmakesl/doc/UserGuide.md

 # Mixing CMakeSL with 'old' CMake
 CMakeSL can be mixed with CMake at directories level.
 In short, in a `CMakeLists.cmsl` you can call `add_subdirectory()` with a subdirectory that contains 'old' `CMakeLists.txt`.
 It works (well, not exactly, it'll fully work soon) also the other way - in 'old' `CMakeLists.txt` you can call `add_subdirectory()` with a `CMakeLists.cmsl` script.

-Please see [the root CMakeLists.cmsl](https://github.com/stryku/cmakesl/tree/master/CMakeLists.cmsl).
-There is a call `add_subdirectory("external/googletest")` which add the whole googletest library, that is later on used in the CMakeSL tests.
+Please see [the root CMakeLists.cmsl](https://github.com/stryku/cmakesl/blob/master/CMakeLists.cmsl#L41).
+There is a call `add_subdirectory("external/googletest")` which adds the whole googletest library that is later on used in the CMakeSL tests.

 # Examples